LION'S EAR TEA|

 It is also anti-asthmatic and has anti-diarrhea properties.

-Another application is as and adjuvant in treatment of an overactive thyroid gland.
+Another application is as an adjuvant in treatment of an overactive thyroid gland.

-In Trinidad's traditional medicine, and infusion is used against fever, coughs, womb prolapsed and malaria.
+In Trinidad's traditional medicine, an infusion is used against fever, coughs, womb prolapsed and malaria.

 The group of plants, called Leonotis, are also called Motherworth; they posses some similar properties.

 Leonotis nepetifolia and leonurus are excellent heart tonics, they are able to calm palpitations, tachycardia (faster than normal heart rate at rest) and irregular heartbeats.